x-tabdeveloping/turftopic/papers/topeax/main.typ

 == The Peax Clustering Model

+For the clustering step in the modelling pipeline,
-While HDBSCAN is the choice of clustering model for both BERTopic and Top2Vec, I introduce a new technique for document clustering, termed *#highlight[Peax]*, which, instead, clusters documents based on density peaks in the reduced document space.
+I introduce a new technique for clustering, termed *#highlight[Peax]*, which clusters documents based on density peaks in the reduced document space.

 The Peax algorithm consists of the following steps:

-+ A Gaussian Kernel Density Estimate (KDE) is obtained over the reduced document embeddings.
++ A Gaussian Kernel Density Estimate (KDE) is obtained over the reduced embeddings.
   Bandwidth is determined with the Scott method @scott.
-+ The KDE is evaluated on a 100x100 grid over the embedding space.
++ The KDE is evaluated on a 100x100 grid over the range of the embeddings.
-  Density peaks are then detected by applying a local-maximum filter to the KDE heatmap.
++ Density peaks are detected by applying a local-maximum filter to the KDE heatmap.
   A neighbourhood connectivity of 25 is used, which means, every pixel is included within a 5 unit radius.
 + Cluster centres are assigned to these density peaks.